The moment of truth is nearly upon those of us who waited to file our federal income taxes.

 A few examples:

 Income: You’ll need W-2s and 1099s for income, including Form 1099-INT for interest earned on a bank account.
 (Or, if you were lucky, a W-2G for winning the lottery or a big poker tournament.)
 Missing a W-2?
-The IRS can help you get missing documents online or by calling 800-829-1040.
+The IRS can help you get missing documents online.
+Or, call the agency at 800-829-1040.

-If you bought health insurance through one of the state or federal insurance exchanges created under the Affordable Care Act (also called Obamacare), you should have a Form 1095-A to calculate the amount of your premium tax credit so you can reconcile it with any advance payments applied to your premiums on Form 8962.
+Did you buy health insurance through one of the state or federal insurance exchanges created under Obamacare?
+If so, you should have a Form 1095-A to calculate the amount of your premium tax credit so you can reconcile it with any advance payments applied to your premiums on Form 8962.

 Pick a preparer

 Decide who’s going to file your taxes — you or a professional tax preparer.

-If you made $54,000 or less last year, you may qualify for free in-person preparation of basic tax forms through the volunteer Income Tax Assistance (VITA) program.
-If not, the IRS Free File website offers brand-name software for those whose income is less than $64,000.
-Each company sets eligibility criteria, generally based on income, age, state residency, eligibility for the Earned Income Tax Credit and military status.
-For those with income of more than $64,000, the IRS offers free online filing.
-The IRS also provides help with finding tax preparers.
+If you made $54,000 or less last year — or meet other qualifications — you may qualify for free in-person preparation of basic tax forms through the Volunteer Income Tax Assistance (VITA) program.
+The IRS Free File website also offers brand-name software for those whose income is less than $66,000.
+For those with income of more than $66,000, the IRS offers free online filing.

-If you need help finding a preparer or want to know the status of your refund, you can check through the IRS website.
-Or, there’s an app for that: IRS2Go.
+If you need help finding a preparer or want to know the status of your refund, check through the IRS website.